- Home

 - Spelling or grammatical errors on their website – sometimes, fraudulent university websites can look pretty convincing.
 But if you spot any spelling errors, this can be a giveaway that they might be part of a scam.

-- Insufficient contact details – universities usually have well-staffed admissions departments who – despite facing busy periods occasionally, typically during late summer and early autumn – are usually more than happy to answer your queries.
+- Insufficient contact details – universities usually have well-staffed admissions departments who, despite facing busy periods occasionally, typically during late summer and early autumn, are usually more than happy to answer your queries.

 Fraudsters, on the other hand, typically don’t want to be contacted directly.
-So if it’s difficult to find contact details and get in touch with them, then this could be another indicator of a scam.
+So if it’s difficult to find contact details and get in touch with them, this could be another indicator of a scam.
 It’s also worth verifying the address listed on their website, if any.

 Final thoughts…